 #1 Atatus

-Atatus is a SaaS-delivered application performance and error-tracking tool that offers full-stack visibility for all of your applications.
-Millions of performance data points from across your applications can be dynamically collected by the platform, enabling you to resolve issues more rapidly and enhance the digital user experience.
-And with the flexibility of cloud or on-premise deployment, everything takes place in real-time in the field.
+The platform can dynamically collect millions of performance data points from across your applications, enabling you to resolve issues more rapidly and enhance the digital user experience.
+With the flexibility of cloud or on-premise deployment, everything takes place in the field in real time.

 Atatus offers you various features to track the functionality of your apps and send you notifications when there are problems with the user experience.
+It's among the top choices in observability tools and microservices monitoring tools, providing invaluable insights into your system's health and performance.

 #2 AppOptics